Paradises Lost: Ecocriticism and utopia

 Literature scholar Tonia Payne has written that Paradises Lost is an example of ecocriticism, wherein Le Guin critiques the idea that human beings are separate from their natural environment.
 The premise of the novella involves human beings who live their entire lives on a ship in interstellar space, and who therefore have to create a new reality for themselves, a notion also explored in Le Guin's short story "Newton's Sleep".
 The inhabitants of Discovery become unable to relate to representations of Earth.
-Some, like Hsing and Luis, still try to understand Ti Chiu, keeping in mind their position as a part of a continuum of people supposed to colonize a new planet.
+Some, like Hsing and Luis, still try to understand Ti Chiu, keeping in mind their position as part of a continuum of people supposed to colonize a new planet.
 For others, this new reality takes the form of the religious beliefs of the cult of Bliss.
 These beliefs are portrayed as an understandable attempt to adjust to the reality of spaceflight.
-A review by Publishers Weekly identified a similar theme, common to the other stories in the "Birthday of the World" collection, of characters coming to terms with the world they live in.
+A review by Publishers Weekly identified a similar theme, common to the other stories in the "Birthday of the World" collection, of characters coming to terms with the world in which they live.

 The portion of the story set on New Earth challenges the reader to question their own relationship to Earth: Le Guin uses the colonists' ignorance of common words to demonstrate common assumptions.
-The story's characters go from an environment in which their continued existence was entirely in their control, to one where it depended on the wind, the rain and the sun.
-The colonists suffer from headaches and other ailments because of pollen and other substances in the air, making Luis realize their total dependence on the planet.
+The story's characters go from an environment in which their continued existence was entirely in their control to one where it depended on the wind, the rain and the sun.
+The colonists have headaches and other ailments because of pollen and other substances in the air, making Luis realize their total dependence on the planet.
 Le Guin thus points out human beings' dependence on the real planet Earth.
 After the Discovery departs from New Earth, the story remains with Hsing and Luis on Hsin Ti Chiu, rather than with the ship.
-According to Payne, this narrative choice indicates that Le Guin sees Hsing and Luis's choice as the correct – albeit more difficult – path to take.
+According to Payne, this narrative choice indicates that Le Guin sees Hsing and Luis's choice as the correct—albeit more difficult—path to take.

 In the belief system of Bliss, the space outside the ship is equated with spiritual and physical danger, evil, and death.
-The separation the angels create between themselves and the outside of the ship also becomes a separation from history and the future, and from their own mortality.
+The separation that the angels create between themselves and the outside of the ship also becomes a separation from history and the future, and from their own mortality.
 The story briefly quotes Lao Tzu (referring to him as "Old Long Ears") and suggests that the angels' pursuit of total control over their environment is unwise: it is the "dangerous" planet of New Earth which offers the true possibility of a utopia.
 According to scholar Everett Hammer, writing in an anthology examining Le Guin's work, Paradises Lost suggests that any attempt to create a utopia while ignoring the history of the people within it is bound to degenerate into a dystopia.
 Several other works of hers, including "A Wizard of Earthsea", "The Telling" and "Always Coming Home", also suggest that "a healthy future is not possible without an accurately understood past."